imp-dance/radix-os/README.md

 ## [Documentation](https://radix-os.netlify.app/)

-Read the docs for more information on how to implement Radix OS into your project, using the React and the npm package `radix-os`.
+Read the docs for more information on how to implement Radix OS into your project, using React and the npm package `radix-os`.

 ## **[Live demo](https://imp-dance.github.io/radix-os/)**